gitattributes/gitattributes/README.md

 `Common.gitattributes` contains general exclusions that may apply to any project.
 Consider including them if they are applicable to your project.

+You can use [this handy dandy generator](https://richienb.github.io/gitattributes-generator) to generate your gitattributes files on the fly based on files inside of this repository.

 Please contribute by [forking][fk] and sending a [pull request][pr].

 Also **please** only modify **one file** per commit.
 This'll